humayun0156/tizarah/README.md

 # Tizarah
-An accounting application build with Playframework with Scala
+An Open Source accounting application build with Playframework with Scala

+Technologies:
+- Playframework
+- Scala
+- Akka